m347h/fullstackopen-course-notes/README.md

 const totalExercises = parts.reduce((accumulator, currentObj) => accumulator + currentObj.exercises, 0);

 ```
-Now, remember that it was in const App, that we defined the array and the parts.
+Now, remember that it was in App handler (const App), that we defined the array and the parts.
 To revise the code, see below.

 ```
 const Total = ({ parts }) => {